-Leaders should not indulge in sensuousness with regard to others’ spouses, envy of others’ wealth, and anger in punishing their subjects.
+Leaders should not indulge in sensuousness concerning others’ spouses, the envy of others’ wealth, and anger in punishing their subjects.

-Can a person be said to have a mate who takes another’s spouse?
+Can a person be said to have a character who takes another’s spouse?
 Can someone be called a hero when he punishes people unjustly?
-Can a man be called wealthy by expropriating the wealth of others?
+Can a man be called wealthy by confiscating or stealing the wealth of others?

 Ruin comes down on the leader who does not give protection to his subjects, a Brahmana who has no wisdom, and a rich man who is not charitable.

-Sovereignty, the ability to bestow favours and opulence are the fruits of tapas; and the fruits of wrong actions are begging, slavery and poverty.
+Sovereignty, the ability to bestow favors and opulence are the fruits of tapas; and the fruits of wrong actions are begging, slavery and poverty.

-The leader who is attached to celebrities, courtesans, intoxication, and flatterers attracts ignominy and is exposed to enemies.
+The leader who is attached to celebrities, courtesans, intoxication, and flatterers attracts ignominy and remains exposed to enemies.

-The leader who is inimical to the wise, who is pleased with rogues, and does not understand his own faults causes his own destruction.
+The leader who is averse to the wise, who is pleased with rogues, and does not understand his faults causes self-destruction.

 Youth, vitality, mind, beauty, wealth and sovereignty – these six are never constant.
-Knowing this a leader must practise detachment.
+Knowing this a leader must practice detachment.

-Followers desert a leader who is a miserly, who insults others, who practices deceit, uses harsh words and who administers unduly severe punishment.
+Followers desert a leader who is miserly, who insults others, who practices deceit, use harsh words and who administers unduly severe punishment.